PrimeTimeTran/next-blog/data/blog/dynamic-programming.md

 Space = O(m^2)

-#### Summary
+### Summary

-canSum -> "Can you do it? yes/no" howSum -> "How can you do it?" bestSum -> "What is the 'best' way to do it?"
+canSum -> "Can you do it? yes/no" -> Decision Problem

-canSum -> Decision Problem
+howSum -> "How can you do it?" -> Combinatoric Problem

-howSum -> Combinatoric Problem bestSum -> Optimization Problem
+bestSum -> "What is the 'best' way to do it?" -> Optimization Problem

-### Can Construct
+## Can Construct

-Write a
+Write a function that takes

 ```js
 const canConstruct = (target, wordBank) => {